SapitoSucio/froggo-guides/docs/script_commands.md

 This command will give an amount of specified items to the invoking character.
 If an optional account ID is specified, and the target character is currently online, items will be created in their inventory instead.
 If they are not online, nothing will happen.
-It works essentially the same as '`getitem`' but is a lot more flexible.
+It works essentially the same as ``getitem`` but is a lot more flexible.

-Those parameters that are different from '`getitem`' are:
+Those parameters that are different from ``getitem`` are:

 	identify    - Whether you want the item to be identified (1) or not (0). refine      - For how many pluses will it be refined.